Rdevlocal/fashioniqe.com/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).
 ---
-Thank you for checking out FashionIQe!
+Thank you for checking out Fashioniqe!
 If you have any questions or feedback, feel free to reach out.